nzge/nzge.github.io/projects/worm.md

 It is first important to understand the underlying biomechanics that allow worms to move forward.
 The theory of peristalsis can then be shaped into a functional robot model.

-At a high level, peristalsis is perceived as a wave-like propagation of muscle contraction and subsequent relaxation that is practiced repeatedly starting from the head to the toe of a worm's body.
+At a high level, peristalsis is perceived as a wave-like propagation of muscle contraction and subsequent relaxation that is practiced repeatedly starting from the head to the toe of a worm's body [^2][^3].
 One contentious topic of discussion regarding the theory of peristalsis is the role of friction.
 Some believe friction is not the predominant source of movement, and that momentum transfer inside the body may be the driving mechanism.
-However, one way friction is believed to propel the worm is by providing a stationary anchor for segments in front of the actuated tissue to lurch forward.
+However, one way friction is believed to propel the worm is by providing a stationary anchor for segments in front of the actuated tissue to lurch forward [^5].
 Simulation may reveal deeper truths about the mechanics of peristalsis.

 However we may believe peristalsis drives forward locomotion, sequential wave-like contraction is the fundamental action that characterizes peristalsis, and any virtual or physical system should be built around this behavior.